bchiha/TEC-1G-MJ/Software/Games/GOL.md

 This game became widely known when it was mentioned in an article published by Scientific American in 1970.
 It consists of a grid of cells which, based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various patterns throughout the course of the game.

 ## Requirements
-You will need the **8x8 Matrix Display** to see the Life patterns play out.
+You will need the **RGB 8x8 Matrix Display** to see the Life patterns play out.

 ## How to Play
 Different starting patterns can be selected by pressing different keys on the keypad.
 Key 0 will generated a random starting pattern.